rudyhuynh/front-end-note/es6plus.md

 }
 ````

-* Spread Operator: To quickly merge an array into a new array
+* Spread Operator: To quickly merge one or many array into a new array
 ````
 // In ES5:
 var array1 = [1, 2, 3]